Crowder Public Programs

 boy and girl look at nature activity while sitting on cement

 Want to explore the park with the knowledge of staff?
-Check out a discovery box from the park!
-Discovery boxes are self-guided lesson plans, intended for use by teachers of small classes or parents who wish to educate children without requesting a formal program through the office.
-All boxes come complete with hands on lesson plans, equipment, story books, guides and take-home activities!
+Check out a discovery backpack from the park!
+Discovery backpacks are self-guided lesson plans, intended for use by teachers of small classes or parents who wish to educate children without requesting a formal program through the office.
+All backpacks come complete with hands-on lesson plans, equipment, story books, guides and take-home activities!

-Discovery boxes can be checked out at the park office.
+Discovery backpacks can be checked out at the park office.
 Stop by and sign one out today!

 For larger groups, please call ahead to 919-662-2850 to reserve a box.